asahala/Rockford-Patcher/README.md

 ```
 Works also with the animation files (with extension CAR).

+Note that you must only use EGA palette with the graphics.
+If you use any non EGA colors, my conversion script will quantize them into EGA and it can look ugly.
+The safest option is to use mspaint and color picker, or you can use my tool [Bitcrush](https://github.com/asahala/Bitcrush) to convert tiles into EGA more elegantly.

 ## Trainer
 If you find the game too difficult, you can set on god-mode by setting ```god_mode = True``` in the ```main()``` function.
 After this, colliding with enemies, falling stones or being in explosions will not kill you, but instead spawn money around you.
 You can abuse this feature by hitting the key ```R```.
 This explodes whatever is around you and replaces them with money.
 Try not blow up the exit door.